leqnaru/Autohotkey/Works (Descriptions)/README.md

 }
 ~~~

 There is a helper function "Check_For_Current_Circles" that is called in many stages of the script to validate the curent circles.
 If one circle is not located anymore, it will decrease by one the "circles_counter" and remove its coordinates on the "main_circle_coords" array to stop looking for it.
-Inside this function there are other types of calculations that serve to properly conclude the coordinates of the circles
+Inside this function there are other types of calculations that serve to properly conclude the coordinates of the circles.\
 The "IsCircleDuplicated()" funcion exist to avoid duplicates, since the circles are being moved to the left overtime.
-It consist of various math calculations to have a threshold of where a circle can be considered as duplicate or not within the original horizontal line
+It consist of various math calculations to have a threshold of where a circle can be considered as duplicate or not within the original horizontal line.\
 In other words, the scripts looks for new circles that appear on the right side of the first circle.
 When a new circle is found, it is added to an array with its coordinates, a counter is increased by one and it will perform the clicking actions.
 The script will omit those circles that was already spotted by doing calculations using their coordinates to not confuse them as new circles, because their current coordinates will change overtime since they are being moved to the left in the graph